“Sexting” and the Dangers of Hidden Apps

-The National Coalition on Sexual Exploitation (NCOSE) advocates that parents engage early on with their tweens and teens about the sexting issue.
+The National Center on Sexual Exploitation (NCOSE) advocates that parents engage early on with their tweens and teens about the sexting issue.
 In a deeper conversation, parents could ask for instance: “What do you want your online persona to be?” or “What do sexts say about the people sending and requesting them?”
 The wisdom parents need to convey to their young is that their value as a human being is not in their sexuality.

 In closing, parents can find valuable information on the topic of sexting.
 Porn Harms Research, which is affiliated with and linked to NCOSE, is a resource for studies on sexual exploitation.
 The research topics vary and include the emerging trend of youth-produced sexual content (IWF study).
 On the Uknowkids website parents will find notable sexting facts and statistics.

 Allen, Anaita.
 (2014).
 “Top 7 secret apps to hide your private photos and files.”
 Retrieved from http://thetechjournal.com/electronics/iphone/secret-apps-to-hide-your-private-photos.xhtml